The Fox and the Hound: Release

+The film's original release was accompanied in most theatres by the short film Once Upon a Mouse.

+Marketing

+The Fox and the Hound hand puppets and a puppet theater could be obtained through a mail-in offer and the purchase of Dial or Tone soap bars.
+Smucker's gave away a pair of The Fox and the Hound beverage mugs, followed by a pair of stuffed toys in August 1981, when customers purchased their products and sent mail-in offers.

 Box office

-In its original release, The Fox and the Hound grossed $39.9 million in domestic grosses, the highest for an animated film at the time from its initial release.
-Its distributor rentals were reported to be $14.2 million while its international rentals totaled $43 million.
-The film was re-released theatrically on March 25, 1988, where it grossed $23.5 million.
-The Fox and the Hound has had a lifetime gross of $63.5 million across its original release and reissue.
+In its original release, the film grossed $39.9 million in domestic grosses, the highest for an animated film at the time from its initial release.
+Its distributor rentals were reported to be $14.2 million, while its international rentals totaled $43 million.
+It was rereleased theatrically on March 25, 1988, where it grossed $23.5 million.
+It has had a lifetime gross of $63.5 million across its original release and reissue.

 Home media

-The Fox and the Hound was first released on VHS on March 4, 1994, as the last entry in the Walt Disney Classics line.
+The film was first released on VHS on March 4, 1994, as the last entry in the Walt Disney Classics line.
 This release was placed into moratorium on April 30, 1995.
 On May 2, 2000, it was released on Region 1 DVD for the first time as part of the Walt Disney Gold Classic Collection line, along with a simultaneous VHS re-issue as part of the same video line on the same day.
 This edition went into moratorium in January 2006.
 Soon after, a 25th anniversary special edition DVD was released on October 10, 2006.

-The Fox and the Hound was released on Blu-ray on August 9, 2011, commemorating the film's 30th anniversary as part of a 3-disc Blu-ray/DVD Combo pack that was bundled as a 2-movie Collection Edition featuring The Fox and the Hound 2 on the same Blu-ray Disc, as well as separate DVD versions of both films.
+The film was released on Blu-ray on August 9, 2011, commemorating its 30th anniversary as part of a 3-disc Blu-ray/DVD combo pack that was bundled as a 2-movie Collection Edition featuring The Fox and the Hound 2 on the same Blu-ray Disc, as well as separate DVD versions of both films.
 Featuring a new digital restoration, the Blu-ray transfer presents the film for the first time in 1.66:1 widescreen and also features 5.1 DTS-HD Master Audio.
 The Fox and the Hound 2 is presented in 1.78:1 widescreen and features the same audio channel as the first film.
 A DVD-only edition of the 2-movie Collection, again featuring both films on separate discs, was also released on the same day.